Steelhead vs Salmon: Which Is Better?

 This article will compare steelhead and salmon’s nutrients side-by side.
 I’ll examine their health benefits, tastes, textures, costs and mercury levels.
 Sometimes there’s confusion as to if they are the same fish, I’ll explain why that is and if one can substitute for the other while cooking.

-Disclaimer: The above link and others in this article are affiliate links which means I may earn a small commission at no extra cost to you.
+Disclaimer: Some of the links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.

 Steelhead and Salmon Nutritional Value